JexanJoel/DevTrace-AI/README.md

 ## What is DevTrace AI?

-DevTrace AI is a **local-first debugging assistant** built for React, TypeScript, and Supabase developers.

-Instead of Googling your error or copy-pasting it into ChatGPT and losing the context forever, DevTrace AI gives every bug a **permanent, structured record** with full AI analysis attached — root cause, 3 fix options with code, a crash timeline, an interactive checklist, follow-up chat, test cases, and more.
+DevTrace AI is a **local first debugging assistant** built for React, TypeScript, and Supabase developers.
+Instead of Googling your error or copy-pasting it into ChatGPT and losing the context forever, DevTrace AI gives every bug a **permanent, structured record** with full AI analysis attached - root cause, 3 fix options with code, a crash timeline, an interactive checklist, follow-up chat, test cases, and more.
 Everything is saved.
 Everything is searchable.
-Everything works **even when you're offline.**

-**The core problem it solves:** Debugging is slow and scattered.
+Everything works **even when you're offline.****The core problem it solves:** Debugging is slow and scattered.
 You repeat the same mistakes, forget what fixed what, and lose context every time you close a tab.
 DevTrace AI is your permanent debugging memory.

 <br/>